 And of course, the best way to enjoy cheese is with a lovely glass of vino.
 But which wines make the best pairings?
 And should you opt for red or white?

-1. Stichill Jersey Cream Cheese, Scottish Borders
+1. The velvety one — Stichill Jersey Cream Cheese, Scottish Borders

 Based at Garden Cottage Farm near Kelso, Stichill also produces various other cheeses, as well as baked goods and Scotland's only clotted cream.
 Traditional methods and natural ingredients are used where possible to get top quality results.